-College of Health and Human Sciences

-Graduate Coordinator: Jeffrey Shears

-Department Chair: Arnold Barnes
+College of Health and Human Sciences Graduate Coordinator: Jeffrey Shears Email: jkshears@ncat.edu Phone : (336)-285-2361 Department Chair: Arnold Barnes Email: abarnes@ncat.edu Phone : (336)-285-2293

-Email: jkshears@ncat.edu

-Phone: (336)-285-2361

-Email: abarnes@ncat.edu

-Phone: (336)-285-2293

-The Joint Master of Social Work (JMSW) program represents the efforts of faculty and administrators at North Carolina Agricultural and Technical State University (NCA&TSU) and the University of North Carolina at Greensboro (UNCG).
-This is a single academic program with instruction by faculty from each department.
-Students attend classes on the campuses of both universities and have access to all academic and support services of the two universities.
-The Joint Master of Social Work Program is accredited by the Council on Social Work Education.
-The JMSW curriculum has been designed by the joint faculty from both institutions to provide students with advanced generalist social work education.
-The model for the curriculum is based on contemporary, state-of-the-art theory and practice methods.
-Courses reflect the theme of providing effective services to families in urban and rural North Carolina communities.
-The curriculum is organized by foundation, area of practice, advanced generalist integrative seminars, and field instruction.
-The primary purpose of the MSW program is to prepare students for advanced generalist social work practice.
-The mission of the Joint MSW Program is to prepare professional social workers for advanced generalist practice with families and youth at risk or with people affected by health and mental health issues; to provide culturally-competent, ethical, and effective social work services to individuals, families, groups, organizations, and communities; to collaborate with consumers and colleagues in the development of practices that promote social and economic justice and benefit the citizens of North Carolina; and to conduct research and community-engaged scholarship.
-The context for this mission is an intentional, multicultural learning community in which difference is understood as a defining value and diversity is celebrated.
-The signature pedagogy is field education.
+The Joint Master of Social Work (MSW) program represents the efforts of faculty at North Carolina Agricultural and Technical State University (NCA&TSU) and The University of North Carolina at Greensboro (UNCG).
+This is a single academic program with participation in instruction by faculty from each department.
+Instruction is conducted on the campuses of both universities.
+The program is accredited by The Council on Social Work Education and the curriculum has been designed by the joint faculty to provide students with a multicultural clinical social work education.
+The model for the curriculum is based on CSWE social work competencies, and contemporary, state-of-the-art theory and practice methods.
+The curriculum is organized by generalist year, concentration year, and field instruction.
+The primary purpose of the MSW program is to prepare students for multicultural clinical social work practice.